Research Topics for Master’s Dissertations

-- Where was the case study? and would things have been different if it had been in another country? another culture?
+- Where was the case study?
+Would things have been different if it had been in another country?
+Another culture?

 - Examine your personal strengths and weaknesses to help suggest the best research methods.
 It is pointless collecting primary data for analysis if you hate statistics and computers.
 If you are good at people skills, then interviewing might be a good idea, so how can you use those skills when selecting a research area?
-It will be pointless selecting a topic that requires research methods that you are not comfortable with.
+It would be silly selecting a research method that you are not comfortable with.

 There are many suggestions for selecting a research topic area, and once the general topic is chosen, you will need to focus the research.

 Focusing and Narrowing the Research Topic